 Integrating the Science and Spirituality of Sound and Music for Healing and Meditation

-The Sonic Institute offers experiential workshops, healing sessions, trainings and events designed to help people connect with sound and music as a tool for healing and meditation.
+The Sonic Institute offers experiential workshops, healing sessions, training and events designed to help people connect with sound and music as a tool for healing and meditation.

 Our sound healer training programs provide participants with skills and knowledge needed to facilitate guided meditation and sound healing experiences.